dqops/dqo/docs/examples/data-validity/percentage-of-negative-values.md

 # Percentage of negative values

+## Overview

-Verifies that the percentage of negative values in a column does not exceed the maximum accepted percentage.
+The following example shows how to verify that the percentage of negative values in a column does not exceed the maximum accepted percentage.

 **PROBLEM**